Jeffrey S. Skoll Professor of Management Science

 Senior Fellow (by courtesy), Freeman-Institute for International Studies

 Senior Associate Dean for Academic Affairs

-Professor Wein received his PhD in Operations Research from Stanford in 1988 and has taught the core MBA course in operations management throughout his entire career, both at MIT’s Sloan School of Management from 1988 to 2002, where he was the DEC Leaders for Manufacturing Professor of Management Science, and at Stanford since 2002, where he is currently the Jeffrey S. Skoll Professor; Professor of Management Science.
+Professor Wein received his PhD in Operations Research from Stanford in 1988 and has taught the core MBA course in operations management throughout his entire career, both at MIT’s Sloan School of Management from 1988 to 2002, where he was the DEC Leaders for Manufacturing Professor of Management Science, and at Stanford during 2003-2019, where he is currently the Jeffrey S. Skoll Professor; Professor of Management Science and a Senior Associate Dean of Academic Affairs.
 He also is a Senior Fellow at Stanford’s Center for International Security and Cooperation.

-His main research interests are in manufacturing, health care, and homeland security.
-In all three areas, he has published widely and impacted practice.
+His main research interests are in operations management and public health.
+In both areas, he has published widely and impacted practice.
 His workload regulating release policy was widely adopted throughout the semiconductor industry.
 His HIV work on drug-switching policies led to a successful multicenter clinical trial.
 In the field of homeland security, his smallpox work influenced the U.S. Government’s post-attack vaccination policy; his anthrax work led to nationwide plans to use postal workers to distribute antibiotics after a large attack; his botulinum toxin work was influential in intensifying the heat pasteurization process for milk, and his testimony before a congressional committee on his biometric analysis of the US-VISIT Program was instrumental in the switch from a two-finger to a ten-finger system.
+His primary current interest is on solving violent crimes, with a focus on ballistic imaging, sexual assault kits, and forensic investigative genetic genealogy.
 He has won many research awards and was Editor-in-Chief of Operations Research from 2000 to 2005.

 He is a member of the National Academy of Engineering.